KwanyoungLee/macroeconomic-analysis/README.md

 This project was built as Final Year Project.

 ## Technologies
-Project is created with python
+Project is created with:
+- python
+- jupyter notebook